Like the lawless plains of the Wild West, online marketplaces sometimes hide danger in plain sight.

 According to Quarz

-, “the going rate for a stolen identity is about twenty bucks” when sold on the black market in the part of the internet that is known as the “dark web”, and even basic information can be used to take out phone lines of credit or to open fraudulent bank accounts.
+, “the going rate for a stolen identity is about twenty bucks” when sold on the black market in the part of the internet that is known as the “dark web.”
+Even basic information can be used to take out phone lines of credit or to open fraudulent bank accounts.

 3. Anti-fraud policies vary wildly from place to place

-There are many types of online e-commerce fraud and no two are handled the same by the major platforms that host buying and selling.
-While Ebay and Amazon may have several safeguards in place for transactions gone awry, in Facebook, Instagram, or many marketplace apps the most that can be done is to report a proven offender so their account is deleted, with no real way of stopping them from doing it again.
-Just in April of 2019, the FBI’s Annual Cybercrimes Report revealed that Americans have lost over $2.7 billion in 2018 to internet crime, representing a 91% increase in the span of only a year.
+There are many types of online e-commerce fraud, and no two are handled the same by the major platforms that host buying and selling.
+While eBay and Amazon may have several safeguards in place for transactions gone awry, in Facebook, Instagram, or many marketplace apps, the most that can be done is to report a proven offender, so their account is deletd, with no real way of stopping them from doing it again.
+Just in April of 2019, the FBI’s Annual Cybercrimes Report revealed that Americans had lost over $2.7 billion in 2018 to internet crime, representing a 91% increase in only a year.

-While it may be a lawless time in the world of online marketplaces, there are effective ways to protect yourself, your belongings, and your data by pitting technology against technology.
+While it may be a turbulent time in the world of online marketplaces, there are effective ways to protect yourself, your belongings, and your data by pitting technology against technology.

 One great way is to enlist the help of GladiKnow, a direct-to-consumer “person” search and background lookup service that searches over 600 million records instantly and lets you know at a glance whether it’s safe to do business (both in-person or remote) with anyone, anytime.